cubed-dev/cubed/README.md

-# Memwise
+# Cubed

-Codename: Barry
+Codename: Cubed

 **_Note: this is a proof-of-concept, and many things are incomplete or don't work._**

 ## Fixed-memory serverless distributed N-dimensional array processing

-Barry is a distributed N-dimensional array library implemented in Python using fixed-memory serverless processing and Zarr for storage.
+Cubed is a distributed N-dimensional array library implemented in Python using fixed-memory serverless processing and Zarr for storage.

 - Implements the [Python Array API standard](https://data-apis.org/array-api/latest/)
 - Guaranteed maximum memory usage for standard array functions